 Please contact the Racial Equity Committee if you would like to be involved in these efforts or learn more.

-- Courageous Conversations: How to be an Anti-Racist in Arlington, a joint program with Rock Spring UCC and Calloway Methodist UMC is currently underway (click here for a program outline).
-This group met for the first time in January 2021, and will continue to gather through June 2021.
+- Courageous Conversations: How to be an Anti-Racist in Arlington, a joint program with Rock Spring UCC and Calloway Methodist UMC (click here for a program outline).
+This group met for the first time in January 2021, and continued through June 2021.